 Where to buy lilies

 Lilium ‘Yelloween’ bears pretty yellow blooms with a green-yellow midrib.
-A tall-growing Asiatic variety, ‘Yelloween’ is perfect for growing in a mixed herbaceous border and makes a fantastic cut flower.
+A tall-growing Asiatic variety growing to 140cm, ‘Yelloween’ is perfect for growing in a mixed herbaceous border and makes a fantastic cut flower.

 Lilium ‘Sorbonne’ bears bright pink, fragrant blooms with a white margin.
-A tall-growing Oriental variety, ‘Sorbonne’ is perfect for growing in a mixed herbaceous border and makes a fantastic cut flower.
+A tall-growing Oriental variety growing to just over 1m, ‘Sorbonne’ is perfect for growing in a mixed herbaceous border and makes a fantastic cut flower.

 Lilium ‘Nymph’ is an oriental variety.
 It grows to a staggering height of up to 200cm, and bears large, strongly scented, pale lemon yellow flowers with a pink stripe along each petal.